 All front yard areas not displaced by driveways, entry walks, or landings shall be planted with a combination of the two (2) required trees, and (ii) any one or more of shrubs, ground covers and turf.

 Eighty (80) percent of the unpaved ground plane visible to the street shall be covered with plant material within a year of installation.
-Large areas of bare earth, rocks, and/or
+Large areas of bare earth, rocks, and/or mulch are not permitted.

-88

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

-mulch are not permitted.

 Turf is not allowed to extend to the Dwelling wall but can be employed as a foreground component only.
 A minimum eighteen (18) inches wide planting area shall be maintained between the turf and the Dwelling walls.

 Turf in the front yard is discouraged.
 Turf shall not comprise more than 30% of the front yard.
-Turf must be a minimum one hundred (100) square feet in a continuous area and crate an attractive composition with the rest of the landscape area.
+Turf must be a minimum one hundred (100) square feet in a continuous area and create an attractive composition with the rest of the landscape area.

 Natural turf and synthetic turf shall be treated the same way.